 "Do English children go to school?"

-At the Wampanoag Homesite you will be meeting modern-day Native People, some are Wampanoag, some are from other Native Nations.
+At the Wampanoag Homesite you will meet modern-day Native people.
+Some are Wampanoag, some are from other Native Nations.
 At this site the people you will meet are not back in the past, but they will be dressed in traditional deerskin clothing.

 "How long have the Wampanoag People been living here?"